rkneusel9/StrangeCodeBook/README.md

 Software for the book "Strange Code: Esoteric Languages That Make Programming Fun Again" available from No Starch Press.

+N.B., the videos mentioned in Chapter 15 (Using Firefly) are in progress and will appear in the 'videos' directory when ready.
+(02-Oct-2022)

 The code is organized by book chapter.
 If you find anything missing, let me know: rkneuselbooks@gmail.com.